yoelhalb-hitech/DotNetPowerExtensions/README.md

         public TestUserClass(ITestClass testClass) {}
     }

+### 4. MustInitialize

+- Allows you enforce that the given property or field has to be initialized when instantiated.
+- Removes the need to set a value when in a nullable context (in C# 8 and upwards) for such a property or field (NOTE: This only works in projects compatible with .Net Standard 2.0, as otherwise the functionality isn't available in Roslyn)
+- Also adds the ability to have DI services that the caller has to initialize before usage via `ILocalFactory<>`
+- We can also specify on a subclass override `Initialized` to indicate that the property has been initalized already and the caller doesn't have to do it anymore

 ##### Update for C#11
 As C# 11 introduced the `required` keyword which has even more features than we have currently (but we hope to add and way more) then in general you should the new keyword instead.